Rajashree-633/Heart-Disease-Predictor/README.md

 If you find this project useful, please ⭐ the repository and share it!
 Your support helps me improve and build more ML projects 🚀

-yaml
-Copy code

----

-Would you like me to add one more section at the bottom explaining **how to deploy this project for free on Streamlit Cloud** (so anyone can open your app online)?